Read Skrilla's guide on the daily fantasy live view, what this view allows you to see from the different contests that are running and how to play.

-Player Column This lists all the players from all the teams which make up the daily fantasy eSports contest.
+This lists all the players from all the teams which make up the daily fantasy esports contest.

-Matches Column This is the number of matches the player will play in the daily fantasy eSports contest.
+This is the number of matches the player will play in the daily fantasy esports contest.

 You can see how many points are allocated to each action in the CONTEST INFO modal.